Table of Contents

 The internet is full of lists.
 A quick search returns thousands of results, dealing in subjects from a to z.
 There’s something so satisfying about counting down to a number one.

 Trading is a skill that takes a long time to progress in and one day hopefully perfect.
 The learning curve on the journey from novice to master is long and at times painful.
-So many actions will occur as you navigate the market that it’s essential to keep notes of what you did right and what you unfortunately did wrong.
+So many actions will occur as you navigate the market that it’s essential to keep notes of what you did right and what you, unfortunately, did wrong.

-Think of a trading journal like a daily diary.
+Think of a trading journal as a daily diary.
 Over a long period of time, you will be able to go over your writing and see your growth as a trader.
 It’s key to ensuring you don’t get stuck in a loop where you make the same mistakes over and over and it’s incredibly helpful when you want to reflect on an achieved milestone.

 So, if you don’t have one, go out and buy a notepad ASAP!